nwoltman/node-mysql-plus/README.md

 + `alter` - default in a development environment
 + `drop`

 In addition to being the default in a production environment, the `safe` strategy is the only allowed strategy in production.
-This means that if `alter` or `drop` are used anywhere to configure your connections or tables, they will be ignored and `safe` will be used instead.
-However, if you really want to use `alter` in production, you may set the `allowAlterInProduction` option to `true` in your [Pool configuration](#mysql-pluscreatepoolconfig--poolplus).
+This means that if `alter` or `drop` are used anywhere to configure connections or tables, they will be ignored and `safe` will be used instead.
+However, it is possible to override this behavior to allow the `alter` strategy in production by setting the `allowAlterInProduction` option to `true` in the [Pool configuration](#mysql-pluscreatepoolconfig--poolplus).

 ### safe